Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Documents.md

 # Template: Documents
+!!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan"

-SpiraPlan® includes a built-in web-based document management system that allows you to upload and share documents between product team members.
+Spira includes a built-in web-based document management system that allows you to upload and share documents between product team members.
 These documents are stored in folders, categorized by a series of user-defined meta-tags and can also be associated with other artifacts in the system (e.g. requirements, incidents, etc.).

 The set of administrative options located under the "Documents" heading allow the Template Owner to configure how the documents are organized in their particular template.

 ## Document Types

-When users upload documents into a SpiraPlan product, they are required to specify the type of document that is being uploaded.
+When users upload documents into a Spira product, they are required to specify the type of document that is being uploaded.
 The list of document types is configurable by the Template Owner for each individual template.

 When you click on Documents "Types", you can edit the list of types available: